 Contact the Animal and Plant Health Agency if you’re not sure if your bird needs a licence or not.

-You could be prosecuted and may have to pay a fine of up to £5000 if you sell a wild bird without a licence.
+You could be prosecuted and may have to pay an unlimited fine if you sell a wild bird without a licence.

 There are some exceptions to this rule.
 You can sell the following birds without a licence:

-most dead or alive birds that have been bred in captivity - some species of birds will need a licence, eg those listed on CITES
+- most dead or alive birds that have been bred in captivity - some species of birds will need a licence, such as those listed on CITES

-You must keep proof that birds have been bred in captivity or that they were legally taken from the wild (eg evidence of where they were bred or taken).
+You must keep proof that birds have been bred in captivity or that they were legally taken from the wild (for example evidence of where they were bred or taken).

 Taken legally means any of the following:

-found dead or killed accidentally, eg road kill
+- found dead or killed accidentally, such as road kill

 Check which licence you need